norsig/vpn-ca-api/README.md

 # Requirements
 This service requires a system running PHP and easy_rsa.
-This software was tested on CentOS 7 and Fedora 21 with PHP, the PDO database abstraction and Apache.
+This software was tested on CentOS 7 and Fedora 22 with PHP, the PDO database abstraction and Apache.

-    $ yum install php easy-rsa php-pdo openvpn
+    $ sudo yum install php easy-rsa php-pdo openvpn

 The software was designed to run with SELinux enabled.
 RPM packages are provided for CentOS (Red Hat Enterprise Linux).